AdvancedResearchComputing/OnDemandApps/bc_vt_ise3434/README.md

 ### OOD User Guide:
 #### Step 1
-Gather your requirement, You will need to provide:
+Gather your requirements, You will need to provide:
 - No of cpus you need
 - No of hours
 - Cluster